HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

 {{ figure_markup(
   image="same-site-mobile.png",
   caption="`SameSite` attribute for cookies on mobile client.", description="Shows the prevalence of the `SameSite` attribute and its value for both first-party and third-party cookies on mobile clients.
 We see very similar results as for desktop clients.
-3.11% of first-party cookies set the `SameSite` attribute to `Strict`, 19.46% use `SameSite=Lax` (which is the default), 11.28% set the value to None and 66.15% do not specify the value of `SameSite`.
+3% of first-party cookies set the `SameSite` attribute to `Strict`, 19% use `SameSite=Lax` (which is the default), 11% set the value to None and 63% do not specify the value of `SameSite`.
 Nearly 100% of third-party cookies set the `SameSite` attribute to `None`, in order for these cookies to be sent in a cross-site context.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSzdHAn-vwJ-Z05NYWZrImgKaX0q5D-jgWay8FD9lMDj2jr3cEjozE083JOSi6cZZX37vVD2TjEKw28/pubchart?oid=413420306&format=interactive", sheets_gid="1982273020", sql_file="prevalence_attributes_per_type.sql"
   )
 }}

-{# TODO: verify 6.61% (likely 66.15%?) for SameSite=Null attribute for mobile on top 1M in GGSheet #}

 For explanations about the different values for the `SameSite` attribute, we refer to the [2024 Cookies chapter](../2024/cookies#samesite).
 The overall distribution of this attribute for first- and third-party cookies across clients is similar to last year's: nearly 100% of third-party cookies are sent on cross-site requests (`SameSite=None`) which can enable cross-site tracking.
-A majority of first-party cookies (66%) do not set this attribute and so are assigned the default `Lax` behavior that 20% other first-party cookies explicitly pick, leaving only 3% setting it to the `Strict` setting, and the remaining 11% being sent on both same-site and cross-site requests (`SameSite=None`).
+A majority of first-party cookies (66% on desktop, 62% on mobile) do not set this attribute and so are assigned the default `Lax` behavior that 19% other first-party cookies explicitly pick, leaving only 3% setting it to the `Strict` setting, and the remaining 11% being sent on both same-site and cross-site requests (`SameSite=None`).

-{# TODO check that previous link to 2024 is correct #}

 ## Cookie prefixes

 {{ figure_markup(
   image="cookie-prefixes-desktop.png",
   caption="Cookie prefixes observed on desktop pages.", description="Shows the observed cookies prefixes used on desktop pages.
-We see that 0.032% of first-party cookies and only 0.001% of third-party cookies include `__Host-`.
-Similarly, 0.03% of first-party cookies and 0.001% of third-party cookies include `__Secure-`. ", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSzdHAn-vwJ-Z05NYWZrImgKaX0q5D-jgWay8FD9lMDj2jr3cEjozE083JOSi6cZZX37vVD2TjEKw28/pubchart?oid=908965565&format=interactive", sheets_gid="1982273020", sql_file="prevalence_attributes_per_type.sql"
+Very few first- and third-party cookies include the `__Host-` or `__Secure-` prefix.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSzdHAn-vwJ-Z05NYWZrImgKaX0q5D-jgWay8FD9lMDj2jr3cEjozE083JOSi6cZZX37vVD2TjEKw28/pubchart?oid=908965565&format=interactive", sheets_gid="1982273020", sql_file="prevalence_attributes_per_type.sql"